-I have invented my own S.I.M.P.L.E philosophy in an attempt to keep growing in all of the key areas of my life and shared it with you in case you find it helpful to use yourself.
-The sections below explain in more detail what each letter stands for, what my philosophy for it is and where I felt I was on that journey when I first wrote this post for a previous site of mine (now merged with this one) back in 2012.
+I’ve invented my own S.I.M.P.L.E. philosophy in an attempt to keep growing and organised in all of the key areas of my life – and I’m choosing to share it with you in case you find it helpful to use yourself.
+The sections below explain what each letter stands for and what each category relates to.

 S is for…

-Spiritual – our connection with natural and/or supernatural things
+Spirit or Sense – our connection with nature and/or the supernatural

 I is for…